Office of the Vice President for

 Depending upon whether the debtor is a student or a non-student, individuals or other entities with any type of indebtedness to the University will have a hold reported to the Comptroller in accordance with the procedures set forth below.

-Student Criteria – Prior to applying a new hold, the student will be mailed a minimum of three collection notices to his or her last known mailing address, each approximately thirty days apart.
+Student Criteria – Prior to applying a new hold, the student will be mailed a minimum of three collection notices, each approximately thirty days apart, to his or her last known mailing address.
 The envelope must bear the notice, Address Correction Service Requested.
 During this period, the debtor will be offered the option to complete a repayment plan agreement.
-If a repayment plan agreement is not arranged within this period, the debt will be turned over to the collection agency and the Bursar Office will apply the state hold.
+If a repayment plan agreement is not arranged within this period, the debt will be turned over to the collection agency and the Student Billing Office will apply the state hold.
 The liability reported will include the original debt the student incurred plus any institutional late fees or penalties.
 The liability reported will not include any fees imposed by third party collection agencies.
 Additionally, should a student subsequently default on a repayment agreement, the student will immediately be placed on hold and the debt will be turned over to collections.

 Consequences of Being Placed on State Hold